 The title of the resource is indexed on the library catalogue in the same way as a book is.
 Choose 'title' as your search criteria.
 Anything electronic marked as 'PC access', which means it will be fully available through library catalogue PCs.

 Through the Electronic Resources A-Z list, which can be browsed according to publisher, type of resource and subject.

-Through Copac.
-Using 'main search', choose material type: 'Electronic resources' and Institution: 'Warburg Institute' and enter a keyword in the fields above for the resource you are looking for (such as subject: bibliographies publisher: Brepols) Copac denotes electronic resources with a globe symbol. it will also display other libraries where the resource is held.
+Through JISC Library Hub.
+Using 'advanced search', choose document format: 'Electronic resources' and Institution: 'Warburg Institute' and enter a keyword in the fields above for the resource you are looking for (such as subject: bibliographies publisher: Brepols) JISC Library Hub denotes electronic resources with a computer monitor symbol.
+It will show additional library holdings elsewhere.